Stable Outcomes and Information in Games: An Empirical Framework: Model

 We proceed as follows.
 In Section \ref{subsec:Discrete-Games-of}, we lay out the game environment.
 In Section \ref{subsec:Stable-Outcomes}, we formalize the notion of stable outcomes and motivate our solution concept.
 In Section \ref{subsec:Rational-Expectations-Equilibrium}, we argue that rational expectations equilibrium à la \citet{radner1979rational} can be used as a baseline solution concept for rationalizing stable outcomes in the presence of incomplete information.
 In Section \ref{subsec:Bayes-Stable-Equilibrium}, we introduce Bayes stable equilibrium.
 Then, in Section \ref{subsec:Informational-Robustness-of BSE}, we show that Bayes stable equilibrium characterizes the implications of rational expectations equilibria when the players might observe more information than assumed by the analyst.
-Finally, in Section \ref{subsec:Relationship-to-Other}, we compare the proposed solution concept to pure strategy Nash equilibrium and Bayes correlated equilibrium.
+In Section \ref{subsec:Relationship-to-Other}, we compare the proposed solution concepts to pure strategy Nash equilibrium and Bayes correlated equilibrium.
+Finally, in Section \ref{subsec:Existence-and-Uniqueness}, we discuss issues around the existence and uniqueness of the proposed solution concepts.